aeirola/slack-irc-client/README.md

 Slack IRC client
 ================

 *Work in progress.
-Proceed with caution.*
+Proceed with caution.
+Testers and contributions are welcome.*

 Slack IRC client is a node.js application that acts as an IRC client as well as a Slack client, bridging communication between the two networks for a single user.